andrewdc/adc/pages/articles/2017-02-02-im-retiring-from-trolling/index.md

 *Oh, How horrid!
 It's the CG rabbit thing from those Star Wars parodies.*

 I only wish I had a troll counter embedded in this image so I could tell how many news consumers ended up spying Jar Jar Binks in a news lede.

-At the end of the day, I will never out-troll this image, so I guess I'm retired now.
+At the end of the day, this is bittersweet.
+I will **never** out-troll this image, so I guess I'm retired now.
+Peace out. ;P

+-adc